310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 {% bubble Chiaki %}
 Defense, defense~☆

 Come at me, Akehoshi!
-Show me that you can overcome the high wall known as me!
+Show me that you can overcome the high wall known as I!
 You can do it, you can!
 Because it’s you!

 Burn the flames of your soul red!
 Make a large river with the sweat of your youth!
-Become the Basketball Club’s star that will shine throughout the entire universe!
-Akehoshiiii~!!! ☆
+Become the Basketball Club’s star that will shine throughout the entire universe, Akehoshiiii~!!! ☆
 {% endbubble %}

 {% bubble Subaru %}